born July 6, 1909 -- Boston, Massachusetts

 Tiring of the sawdust mountains of paperwork, he returned to sea in the late 1950s.
 He considered himself a seadog to the last, and a sea bag was at the foot of his bed ready to go at the time of his death.

-Dick Bolling had three daughters by his late first wife Lynn Andersen, Mary Irene Crimmins, Constance Lynn Andersen, and Virginia Louise Colyar, all of Tacoma, Washington, and a son by his late second wife Mary Genevieve Goff, Thomas Elliott Bolling of Seattle, Washington, all of whom survive him, together with numerous grandchildren, great-grandchildren, and great-great-grandchildren.
+Dick Bolling had three daughters by his late first wife Lynn Andersen, the late Mary Irene Crimmins, Constance Lynn Andersen, and Virginia Louise Colyar, all of Tacoma, Washington, and a son by his late second wife Mary Genevieve Goff, Thomas Elliott Bolling of Seattle, Washington, all of whom survive him, together with numerous grandchildren, great-grandchildren, and great-great-grandchildren.

 Tom Bolling's home page